-The research activities of our group are focused on machine learning, a scientific discipline in the intersection of computer science, statistics, and applied mathematics.
-Over the last decades, the importance of machine learning has continuously grown, and meanwhile, the field has developed into one of the main pillars of modern artificial intelligence as well as the emerging research field of data science.
+The research activities of our group are focused on machine learning, a scientific discipline at the intersection of computer science, statistics, and applied mathematics.
+Over the last decades, the importance of machine learning has continuously grown, and the field has developed into one of the main pillars of modern artificial intelligence as well as the emerging research field of data science.

 Uncertainty and Preference in Machine Learning

 Much of our research centers around two key cognitive concepts of artificial intelligence: uncertainty and preference.

 Machine learning is essentially concerned with extracting models from data and using these models to make predictions.
 As such, it is inseparably connected with uncertainty.
 Indeed, learning in the sense of generalizing beyond the data seen so far is necessarily based on a process of induction, i.e., replacing specific observations with general models of the data-generating process.
 Such models are always hypothetical, and the same holds true for the predictions produced by a model.
 In addition to the uncertainty inherent in inductive inference, other sources of uncertainty exist, including incorrect model assumptions and noisy data.
 Our research addresses questions regarding appropriate representations of uncertainty in machine learning, how to learn from uncertain and imprecise data, and how to produce reliable predictions in safety-critical applications.